Summary

 Display slide 7.
 Share with students that the Emancipation Proclamation is arguably one of the most important documents in American history, but it is also one of the most misunderstood.
 Invite students to continue exploring their prior knowledge of the Emancipation Proclamation by participating in a Card Sort activity.

-Divide the groups of four into sets of pairs, and give each pair a set of cards.
+Divide the groups of four into pairs, and give each pair a set of cards.
 Ask the pairs to find the heading cards ("The Emancipation Proclamation did" and "The Emancipation Proclamation did not").
 Invite pairs to determine which of these two categories the remaining cards fall under.
 If students are unsure, ask them to make their best guess based on what they do know.
 Reiterate at this point that it is okay if they do not have all the cards in the correct places.
 This should take no more than 10 minutes.

 Explain

-Have students return to their original groups.
-Give each student a copy of the attached Paired Text Analysis Documents and the Paired Text Analysis Chart.
-These documents include 1863's Emancipation Proclamation and an excerpt from Lincoln's first inaugural address in 1861.
-Share with students that, before they can determine how the Emancipation Proclamation impacted the goals of the Civil War, as well as slavery, they should try to gain an understanding of what the Emancipation Proclamation set out to do.
+Share with students that, before they can determine how the Emancipation Proclamation impacted the goals of the Civil War, as well as slavery, they should try to gain an understanding of what the purpose of the Emancipation Proclamation was.

 Next, using a modified Paired Texts H-Chart strategy, ask students to fill out the "Text 1: The Emancipation Proclamation" section of the Paired Text Analysis chart by summarizing the three main ideas of the Emancipation Proclamation.
 Give groups enough time to finish.